kimh/clojure-by-example/source/index.md

 <br>

-Lists are simple collection of values.
-You can create a list by grouping values with parentheses with a single quote `'` at the top.
+A list is a simple collection of values.
+You can create a list by grouping values with parentheses and a single quote `'` at the beginning.

 ```clojure
 user> (1 2 3)